+Do you know what can ruin your French or Italian Wine Country Tour?
+A miserable flight experience.
+It’s the first and last experience that can overshadow even the best tour experience.
 Air travel was, at one time, predictable.
-One could phone a travel agent, book a trip to French Wine Country, and expect to fly either in coach or first class.
+One could phone a travel agent, book a trip and expect to fly either in coach or first class.
 It was common for the airlines to print their fares on the back of the ticket—there was so little change in their rates.

 Times have changed, and travelers are presented with countless ways to book airfare and it can be confounding.
-There are innumerable websites vying for consumer’s attention and dollars, and they may not be able deliver all that is promised.
+There are innumerable websites vying for consumers’ attention and dollars, and they may not be able to deliver all that is promised.
 It can be difficult to determine which site offers the most for the money—which method is the best for finding the coveted “lowest price.”

 - Enrolling in an airline’s Frequent Flyer program is beneficial for those seeking out ways to save on travel.
 Members accumulate frequent-flyer miles based on the distance they have flown on that airline or purchases with a corresponding credit card.
 They then can redeem those miles for free air-fare, upgrades and other goods and services.
 Flying with the same carrier and accumulating frequent-flyer miles can lead to reduced or free upgrades to business or first-class; airlines reward loyalty.
 When purchasing tickets, look for ones listed as K-UP or Y-UP.
-These will you to be moved to business or first-class if space permits.
+These will you to be moved to business or first class if space permits.
 For this type of fare, it’s best to consult with a travel professional.

-- A little known method for getting the lowest rates for airfares is to purchase tickets between noon and three on Tuesdays.
+- A little-known method for getting the lowest rates for airfares is to purchase tickets between noon and three on Tuesdays.
 Airlines typically announce sales on Monday nights prompting other carriers to lower rates the next morning.
-The result: a flood of sale priced tickets, reaching its peak by three PM on the east coast and noon on the west.
+The result: a flood of sale-priced tickets, reaching its peak by three PM on the east coast and noon on the west.
 Also, subscribe to an airline’s newsletter to benefit from unpublished or early fare sales.

-When planning your next French wine country vacation, finding the best travel deals is simply a matter of knowing where to look and when.
+When planning your next wine country vacation, finding the best travel deals is simply a matter of knowing where to look and when.
 Those that are armed with knowledge will prevail in finding the best tickets at the best prices.